sandervanbree/braintime/README.md

 **Loading data**

 `braintime` works with FieldTrip formatted electrophysiological data.
+This can be electroencephalography (EEG), magnetoencephalography (MEG), intracranial data.